Alexander-Kourjanski/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](MyMarkdownParse.PNG)

 The getLinks method does not have any place in the code that leaves out quotes, slashes, and backslashes.
 There should be code added that does this, then trim the string.
 Only after all this is done should the link be added to toReturn.
+Currently, my code only thinks of the link as what is inside the parenthesis, and that is the problem that needs to be solved.
+There are many characters that have uses and should be hidden unless specified otherwise.